martinrotter/rssguard/resources/docs/Documentation.md

 }
 ```

-Make sure that your receive only one message/article with particular URL across all your feeds (from same plugin) and all other messages with same URL are subsequently ignored:
+Make sure that you receive only one message with particular URL across all your feeds, plugin/account-wise.
+All other messages with the same URL are subsequently ignored:
 ```js
 function filterMessage() {
   if (msg.isAlreadyInDatabase(MessageObject.SameUrl | MessageObject.AllFeedsSameAccount)) {